thestephencasper/benchmarking_interpretability/README.md

 ![Results](figs/patch_trojan_boxplots.png)

 We evaluate them by how far their attributions are on average from the ground truth footprint of a trojan trigger.
 Most methods fail to do better than a blank-image baseline.
-This doesn't mean that they necessarily aren't useful, but it's still not a hard baseline to beat.
+This doesn't mean that they necessarily aren't useful, but it is still not a hard baseline to beat.
 Notably, the occlusion method from [Zeilier and Fergus (2017)](https://arxiv.org/abs/1311.2901) stands out on this benchmark.

 ### Feature Synthesis
 We test a total of 9 different methods.